DyBBT: Dynamic Balance via Bandit-inspired Targeting for Dialog Policy with Cognitive Dual-Systems: Further Experimental Analysis

 \textbf{Meta-Controller Decision}: The visitation count for this cognitive state region was low (\(n_t(\mathbf{c}_t) = 12 < \tau\sqrt{\log T} \approx 25\)), triggering System 2 via the \textit{exploration condition}.
 System 1's confidence was medium (\(p_t^{S1} = 0.75 > \kappa\)).

 \textbf{System 2 Intervention}: System 2 performed multi-path reasoning.
-The top ranked sequence prioritized gathering the uncertain location information: \textit{request(restaurant, area)} → \textit{confirm(restaurant, area, ``north")} → \textit{inform(restaurant, name, ``Golden Dragon")}.
+The top ranked sequence prioritized gathering the uncertain location information: \textit{request(restaurant, area)} → \textit{confirm(restaurant, area, ``north'')} → \textit{inform(restaurant, name, ``Golden Dragon'')}.

 \textbf{Outcome}: This strategy efficiently disambiguated the user's intent.
 The dialog was successfully completed 6 turns later.
-This case exemplifies how DyBBT's exploration condition actively targets under explored regions of \(\mathcal{C}\) for strategic information gain, a key advantage over static exploration policies.
+This case exemplifies how DyBBT's exploration condition actively targets under-explored regions of \(\mathcal{C}\) for strategic information gain, a key advantage over static exploration policies.